bit-bots/bitbots_main/bitbots_vision/docs/manual/tutorials/tvm.rst

             tvmc run <model_name>.tar --profile --print-time --device "vulkan" --repeat 100

-    The command shows you a profiling of each layer.
+    The command shows you the profiling of each layer.
 Check if they all run on ``vulkan0``.
-At the bottom a timing benchmark is printed.
+At the bottom, a timing benchmark is printed.

 Run the model using the Python API
 ----------------------------------